Skip to main content

 Finite element model

-Figure 9a shows the finite element model established using software ABAQUS [50].
+Figure 9a shows the finite element model established using software ABAQUS [55].
 When the bridge collapsed during construction, only the main span was constructed.
 In this study, only the main span of the bridge was considered in the finite element model.
 Concrete was modeled using three-dimensional eight-node solid elements with reduced integration (C3D8R).
 Steel bars and prestressed tendons were modeled using three-dimensional two-node truss elements (T3D2).
-A mesh size convergence study was performed to determine the appropriate mesh size.
+Steel bars are embedded in concrete.
+The two ends of prestressed tendons are tied with corresponding anchor plates, which are tied with concrete at the anchorage zones.
+Prestressing is modeled through initial temperature load, and anchorages at each end of the tendons transfer the prestressed force to the concrete to simulate the post-tensioning effect.
+A mesh size convergence analysis was performed to determine the appropriate mesh size.
 The global mesh size was 120 mm, and the mesh size was refined to 60 mm at joints.

 Fig. 9